 Gene-edited foods are subject to the same rigorous standards as every other food product available in the U.S. today.
 Ongoing research and development ensures products brought to market meet these standards.
 Federal agencies responsible for regulating gene-edited products continue to work to ensure the safety of products on the market in the U.S. To review the existing guidelines for bringing food to market, visit the FDA and USDA.

 What is the difference between a gene-edited product and a GMO?

-Both gene editing and genetic modification (GMO) are methods used to improve or strengthen a plant or animal, but there are some important distinctions between them.
-Unlike the process to develop a GMO, gene editing can allow us to work with the plant or animal's own family (without the need to introduce new DNA in the final product).
+Both gene editing and genetic modification (GMO) are methods used to improve or strengthen a plant, but there are some important distinctions between them.
+Unlike the process to develop a GMO, gene editing can allow us to work with the plant's own family (without the need to introduce new DNA in the final product).
 This use of gene editing can reach the same endpoint as more traditional breeding methods, but in years, rather than decades.
 In many cases, the same changes made through gene editing could happen naturally through an evolutionary process.